 Method of assessment

-Core and foundation scientific concepts, terminology, theory, units, conventions, and laboratory practice and methods in relation to inorganic synthetic chemistry.
+1. Demonstrate comprehensive understanding and knowledge of core and foundation scientific concepts, terminology, theory, units, conventions, and laboratory practice and methods in relation to inorganic synthetic chemistry.

-Appreciate developments at the forefront of some areas of inorganic materials chemistry such as nanoparticles and catalysts.
+3. Demonstrate full appreciation of developments at the forefront of some areas of inorganic materials chemistry such as nanoparticles and catalysts.